elfux/PIC32MZ-EF/uart_echo_blocking_U1_U2_working/readme.md

 # UART echo blocking

 This example application demonstrates how to use the UART peripheral to transfer a block of data in a blocking manner.
+This works with a direct connection to the RX, TX and GND pins on Uart 1 and Uart 2.
+You need that USB connection directly to the pins, in order for the virtual com port appear on your PC.

 ## Description